Key Concepts

 Step 4: Review and Rebalance Regularly

 No one should expect their investments to run on autopilot and monitor themselves.
 That is why the most important step in the asset allocation process may be ensuring you continue monitoring your allocation.
 Different assets perform differently over time.
 This may result in the need to rebalance your portfolio regularly.
-Additionally, changes in your life, like marriage, divorce, a new child, serious illness or injury, may change your tolerance for risk and, therefore, a change to your asset allocation.
+Additionally, changes in your life, like marriage, divorce, a new child, severe illness or injury, or external events or issues ( wars, etc) may change your tolerance for risk and, therefore, change your asset allocation.

 Your Risk profile is just a starting point.
 Once you have determined the risk profile, we will select investments to match a portfolio that is aligned to your needs and objectives and then explain how this is appropriate to your needs and circumstances.
 This will also be recorded in an advice document, generally known as a Statement of Advice.